leoindra/Leonardo_website/content/authors/admin/_index.md

 I am a fourth year PhD student in Economics at the European University Institute in Florence.

-My main research areas cover quantitative macroeconomics, with a focus on entrepreneurship and firm dynamics.
+My main research areas cover Quantitative Macroeconomics, with a focus on Entrepreneurship and Firm Dynamics.

 My Supervisors are <a href=https://sites.google.com/site/coopereconomics/ target="_blank">Russell Cooper</a> and <a href="https://sites.google.com/view/arpadabraham/home" target="_blank">Árpád Ábrahám</a>